koitu/oss-taapp/README.md

     .venv\Scripts\Activate.ps1
     ```

-6.  **Perform Initial Authentication:**
+7.  **Perform Initial Authentication (Gmail):**
-    Run the main application once to perform the interactive OAuth flow.
-This will open a browser window for you to grant permission.
+    Run the main application once (or the Gmail service) to perform the interactive OAuth flow.
+This will open a browser window for you to grant permission and will create a `token.json` file containing the user tokens.
-    ```bash
+    ```powershell
     uv run python main.py
     ```
-    After you approve, a `token.json` file will be created.
-This file is also ignored by `.gitignore` and will be used for authentication in subsequent runs.
+    If you're using CI/CD with pre-provisioned refresh tokens, this step is not required.

 ## Development Workflow